okta/okta-oidc-xamarin/README.md

 #### RevokeCompleted event

-The `OktaContext.Current.RevokeCompleted` event is raised token revocation completes.
+The `OktaContext.Current.RevokeCompleted` event is raised when token revocation completes.
 To execute code when the `RevokeCompleted` event is raised, add an event handler to the `OktaContext.Current.RevokeCompleted` event.

 ```csharp
 // directly